Posted by BRIGHTWORKS DENTISTRY on Mar 9 2021, 10:19 PM

 Anybody who’s heard the term “botox” knows that it is a commonly used cosmetic drug that helps get rid of wrinkles and fine lines.
 Botox is essentially a toxin that paralyzes the muscle it acts upon.
 The doctor uses it in small doses to offer medical or cosmetic benefits.

 Botox is a protein extracted from a bacteria named C.Botulinum bacteria that can be found in natural environments such as soil, forests, lakes, and intestinal tracts of fish and mammals.
 These are typically harmless unless they reproduce and increase in number.
-It is when they begin to produce the Botulinum toxin, a rare but fatal foodborne ailment is caused.
+It is when they begin to produce the Botulinum toxin that a rare but fatal foodborne ailment is caused.
 However, in a laboratory setting, botox is harvested, separated, and purified so as to make it safe and effective for medical use.

 Being a neurotoxin, Botox targets and temporarily disrupts the signaling process that causes muscles to contract.
 The Botox molecules latch onto nerve endings where the chemical messenger responsible for causing muscle contraction resides.
 Botox prevents acetylcholine from acting and makes the muscles less stiff.
 The effect of Botox, however, may wear off, and multiple doses may have to be administered to receive the desired results.